Diffusion Beats Autoregressive in Data-Constrained Settings: Experiments

 To answer this, we systematically study diffusion models in data-constrained settings, where the total amount of unique data is fixed and models are trained for many epochs, reusing the same data.
 Unlike prior work, our evaluation explicitly decouples model scaling from data reuse, allowing us to disentangle the effects of compute and data.

-We train a large suite of AR and diffusion models across three unique data regimes—25M, 50M, and 100M tokens—and a wide range of training compute budgets.
 In Figure~\ref{fig:FLOPs-loss}, we report empirical validation loss as a function of training FLOPs for the 50M and 100M regimes; results for the 25M setting are shown in Appendix Figure~\ref{fig:25M-FLOPs-loss}.
 We find that AR models initially outperform diffusion models when trained with the compute-optimal budget prescribed by Chinchilla scaling laws (denoted by the solid vertical line).
 However, this advantage disappears as training continues beyond this point.
 When models are allowed to train for additional epochs on repeated data, diffusion models consistently surpass AR models in validation loss across all data regimes.
 These findings indicate that the previously observed inefficiency of diffusion models is largely a consequence of evaluating them solely in the single-epoch regime.
 In data-constrained settings with repeated exposures, diffusion models extract significantly more value from the same data than their AR counterparts.

 A key question remains is how should one go about increasing compute for diffusion models: by increasing model size, or by increasing the number of epochs (i.e., data reuse)?
 To address this, we analyze the trade-off between parameters and epochs in Figure~\ref{fig:contour-comparison}, which shows validation loss contours as a function of both axes.
 In the 100M unique token regime, for example, we find that diffusion achieves its best loss at 500 epochs, while AR model reach its best at just 50 epochs.
 Each point on the contour plot corresponds to a model trained with a specific parameter count and number of epochs; we report the actual validation loss at each configuration, without early stopping.
 We find that autoregressive models begin to overfit at high epoch counts, with validation loss worsening as training continues beyond a certain point.
 In contrast, diffusion models show no signs of overfitting within our compute budget—the best validation loss is achieved at the highest epoch counts we explore.
 This suggests that diffusion models continue to benefit from additional training on repeated data, and that observing overfitting may require significantly more compute.